“We are planning to go to Chaini Kothi. Do you want to come?”

 The main tower of Chaini Kothi lost two floors in a massive earthquake in 1905, thereby losing about 30 feet of height.
 The local folk, who are deemed to be skilled wood-crafters of the village, carried out the restoration project.

 It is clear that Chaini Kothi and Dev Bhandar have served multiple purposes in the past, based not only on their architecture but location as well.
-Even though these are known as forts/temple, visually they fit the description of watch-towers better.
+Even though these are known as forts/temples, visually they fit the description of watch-towers better.
 From the top of the hill, there is a very clear and unobstructed view of the entire valley; makes for a good vantage point if you are a photographer.

 - Carry something to munch on if you are likely to go hungry on the way.
 The noodles (Maggi) we had when we reached Chaini Kothi was the worst one of our collective lives!